Energy storage is primed to grow—and so is the market complexity

 Hertel spoke in favor of tolling, from the lender’s perspective.
 Rabobank does lend for RA contracts that include significant merchant sales opportunities, but, as Hertel said, it’s important to take a conservative view with regard to overbuild scenarios and merchant risk.

-At KBCM, we have been seeing more stand-alone storage projects as well, especially on the C&I users.
-California has had much success supporting with its Self-Generation Incentive Program (SGIP), which provides incentives to support existing, new and emerging distributed energy sources, and helped to advance battery deployment.
-In Texas, we’re working with a firm doing distributed batteries versus the large 100-megawatt-hour-plus size.
+At KBCM, we have been seeing more standalone storage projects as well, especially on the C&I users.
+California has had much success with its Self-Generation Incentive Program (SGIP), which provides incentives to support existing, new, and emerging distributed energy sources, and helped to advance battery deployment.
+In Texas, we’re working with a firm producing distributed batteries versus the large 100-megawatt-hour-plus size.

 Buckle up for the roller-coaster ride

-In the current environment of supply-demand imbalances, labor shortages and logistics challenges, the near-term direction of the battery storage market is murky.
-What is clear is that a massive amount of education is needed to bring all market participants—or would-be participants—up to speed on the market evolution.
+In the current environment of supply-demand imbalances, labor shortages, and logistics challenges, the near-term direction of the battery storage market is murky.
+What is clear is that a massive amount of education is needed to bring all market participants — or would-be participants — up to speed on the market’s evolution.
 The playing field varies from state to state, and regulatory and operational frameworks are still being created.
 In short, the next few years will likely be an interesting roller-coaster ride as the markets take shape.

-KeyBanc Capital Markets is a trade name under which corporate and investment banking products and services of KeyCorp® and its subsidiaries, KeyBanc Capital Markets Inc., Member FINRA/SIPC, and KeyBank National Association (“KeyBank N.A.”), are marketed.
-Securities products and services are offered by KeyBanc Capital Markets Inc. and its licensed securities representatives, who may also be employees of KeyBank N.A.
+KeyBanc Capital Markets is a trade name under which the corporate and investment banking products and services of KeyCorp® and its subsidiaries, KeyBanc Capital Markets Inc., Member FINRA/SIPC (“KBCMI”), and KeyBank National Association (“KeyBank N.A.”), are marketed.
+Securities products and services are offered by KeyBanc Capital Markets Inc. and its licensed securities representatives.
 Banking products and services are offered by KeyBank N.A.

 Securities products and services: Not FDIC Insured • No Bank Guarantee • May Lose Value